Talent acquisition has changed.

 3. Develop and reward your employees once you’ve attracted them to build your internal pool

-Implement a development programme, then brand and market it internally.
+Implement a development program, then brand and market it internally.

 Train your staff, targeting particular levels and competencies.